 Blue Can Water - Pallet of 2400

 Never rotate your emergency water again!
 The 50 year shelf life makes this water the most economical way to store this vital resource for emergency preparedness.
-Pallet of 2400 cans.
+Pallet of 100 cases (2400 cans).

 Blue Can Water is filtered and purified and contains less than one part per million of dissolved solids.
 During the canning process, each can of water is pressurized, removing all oxygen before hermetically sealing for long term storage.
 This gives Blue Can Water the unique advantage of protection from UV light and all other possible contaminants, making the expiration of the pure water inside a Blue Can proportional to the shelf life of the aluminum can itself.
 Unlike tin and steel, aluminum cans do not rust.
 Blue Can Water has a state of the art manufacturing process that exceeds standard FDA regulations and that of the bottled water industry.
 Therefore, Blue Can Water has a 50 year shelf life.

 Blue Can Water is sterilized, purified, and disinfected to remove chemicals or particules using a 12-step multi-stage process.
 This process includes using active charcoal filters, dual reserve osmosis, high pressure, six-stage micron traps, two sterilizers, a high intensity UV light, active PH balance with state of the art technology and preserved under pressure with nitrogen gas and water structuring unit to create smaller clusters for better cell absorption by the consumer.